Hodgkin Lymphoma Stages

 Each stage may also be assigned a letter (A or B).
 B is added (stage IIIB, for example) if a person has any of these B symptoms:

 - Loss of more than 10% of body weight over the previous 6 months (without dieting)

 - Unexplained fever of at least 100.4°F (38°C)

 - Drenching night sweats

-If a person has any B symptoms, it usually means the disease is more advanced, and more intensive treatment is often recommended.
+If a person has any B symptoms, it usually means the lymphoma is more advanced, and more intensive treatment is often recommended.
 If no B symptoms are present, the letter A is added to the stage.

-Resistant or recurrent Hodgkin disease
+Resistant or recurrent Hodgkin lymphoma

-These terms are not part of the formal staging system, but doctors or nurses might use them to describe what is going on with the lymphoma in some cases.
+Resistant or recurrent Hodgkin lymphoma is not part of the formal staging system, but doctors or nurses might use these terms to describe what is going on with the lymphoma in some cases.

-Last Medical Review: July 10, 2014 Last Revised: May 23, 2016
+Last Medical Review: February 10, 2017 Last Revised: March 28, 2017